 About Your Course Leader

-Katherine Oktober Matthews is an Amsterdam-based photographer and editor originally from the U.S. She is a noted cultural critic in the field of art photography, and former Chief Editor of GUP Magazine, an international photography print publication and online platform.
+Katherine Oktober Matthews is an Amsterdam-based photographer and editor originally from the U.S. She is a noted cultural critic in the field of art photography, and former Chief Editor of GUP Magazine, the Guide to Unique Photography, an international photography print publication and online platform.
+In her new book, Unique: Making Photographs in the Age of Ubiquity, she guides photographers through the complex landscape of contemporary image-making and through a way of thinking on how to make images that matter.

-Her own text and images have been published in numerous books (including Toy Tokyo, Amsterdam… The Essence, NEW Dutch Photography 2012), journals (VLAK, Analog Journal, KNiK), print magazines/newspapers (AmsterDO, TimeOut Amsterdam) and online (Slate, John Adams Institute, New Dawn, TEDxAmsterdam, Versal Blog).
+Her text and images have been published in numerous books (including Toy Tokyo, Amsterdam… The Essence, NEW Dutch Photography 2012), journals (Light Work, VLAK, Analog Journal, KNiK), and magazines/online platforms (Libération, Slate, John Adams Institute, New Dawn, TEDxAmsterdam, Versal Blog, TimeOut Amsterdam, Expatica).

 Why Circle of Misse?